-The ongoing impact of the Covid 19 pandemic means that for almost all schools and settings, the process of recovery of literacy, numeracy and health and wellbeing is likely to feature prominently and will remain a central focus of improvement plans over the coming session.
+The ongoing impact of the Covid 19 pandemic means that for almost all schools and settings, there is an ongoing focus of recovery of literacy, numeracy and health and wellbeing is likely to feature prominently and will remain a central focus of improvement plans over the coming session.
 It remains important that parents are involved and included in the process of prioritising areas for development and improvement and that a strong sense of school community and partnership working is evident as everyone works together to accelerate recovery from the challenges and impact of the pandemic.